How to Relieve Sinus Pain continued...

 - Sniffling and snorting through the night because of clogged sinuses won't make for a restful night's sleep -- and you really need to rest when you're sick.
 Try propping up your pillow to elevate your head and help you breathe, and use a vaporizer to humidify the air so your nose doesn't dry out.

-If your symptoms don't clear up in about seven days or they get worse after about five days, call your doctor.
+If your symptoms aren't getting better after about seven days or they get worse after about five days, call your doctor.